Fireparrot/cs480Ignatyuk/README.md

-# PA9: Bullet + Lighting
+# PA11 Final: Graphics Simulator

 Nikita Ignatyk and Roniel Padua

 # Description

-All files present are for PA9: Bullet + Lighting.
+All files present are for the final project, Graphics Simulator

-## Lighting

-There is a point light, a directional (parallel) light, and a spot light.

-The spotlight follows the ball (and can switch color), and the others are locked in their state.

 # Building

 In the folder containing the include, src, shaders and objects folders:

+Type and  run "./start.sh" in the terminal

+**OR**

 0.) rm build -r